Table of Contents

 The first thing to remember is that depression is a condition that can be successfully treated.
 Common treatment solutions include medication and psychotherapy.
 In some cases, brain stimulation techniques, such as electroconvulsive treatments, might be used.

 Antidepressants are recommended to those suffering from moderate to severe depression, the most often prescribed is selective serotonin reuptake inhibitors (SSRIs).
-Cognitive behavioral therapy is an alternative to the medication, teaching one to modify his/her mindset and eliminate negative thoughts.
+Cognitive-behavioral therapy is an alternative to the medication, teaching one to modify his/her mindset and eliminate negative thoughts.
 Psychotherapy is suited to those who have mild depression; in case of more several manifestations, cognitive behavioral therapy might be combined with medication (antidepressants).

 Physical exercise can improve mood and, thus, the additional manifestations of depression.
 One is recommended to set goals and celebrate each milestone, as well as engage in social activities and spend more times with friends, and family members.
 Talking about your feelings and educating yourself on depression can also help.
+CareClinic enables you to add Caregivers that can be notified when you are feeling depressed by regularly using the app as a Depression Tracker as you would normally for yourself.

-Fight Depression with the CareClinic app
+Fight Depression with the CareClinic Depress Tracker App